adamfdnb/course-mlzoomcamp2023/Capstone Project 1/README.md

 ## 6. Summary with conclusions

-### Data Preparation:
+### Data preparation:
-Correct data preparation is crucial to the effectiveness of the model.
-Converting column names to lowercase, converting spaces to underscores, and transforming values in the grade column allowed for better data representation.
+Proper data preparation is crucial to the effectiveness of the model.
+Converting column names to lowercase, converting spaces to underscores and converting values in the evaluation column allowed for better data representation.

-### Analysis and Comparison of Models:
+### Analysis and comparison of models:
-Tested four different models:Logistics Regresion, Decision Tree Classifier, Random Forest Classifier and K-Nearest Neighbors Classifier.I used various hyperparameters to optimize each model.
+I tested four different models: Logistics Regresion, Support Vector Machine, Random Forest Classifier, Gaussian Naive Bayesr, K-Nearest Neighbors Classifier and XGBClassifier with GridSearchCV.
+I used different hyperparameters to optimize each model.

-### Evaluation of Models:
+### Model evaluation:
-I evaluated the models using various metrics such as accuracy (accuracy), RMSE (Root Mean Squared Error) and confusion matrix (confusion matrix).
-I tested the models on different subsets of data (training, validation, testing) allows to evaluate their overall performance.
+I evaluated the models using various metrics such as accuracy (accuracy),  and confusion matrix (confusion matrix).
+I tested the models on different subsets of data (training, validation, testing) to evaluate their overall performance.

-### Model Selection:
+### Model selection:
 Based on the test results, I decided to use the RandomForestClassifier model with hyperparameters n_estimators=5 and max_depth=5.

 ### Model:
-The final RandomForestClassifier model was saved to the model_mqp.pkl file, making it easy to reuse the model for forecasting on new data.
+The final XGBClassifier model was saved in the model_mqp.model, which makes it easy to reuse the model for forecasting on new data.

-### Model Performance:
+### Model performance:
-The final model achieved high accuracy on the test set, suggesting that the model is effective in predicting milk grade classes based on available characteristics.
+The final model achieved high accuracy on the validation set, suggesting that the model is effective in predicting milk class classes based on available characteristics.
+I will continue to develop this project using neural networks.